jordanalexandermeyer/product/spec/pages/auction_page/features/bond_information.md

 ## Purpose

 The purpose of bond information is to display to the user necessary information regarding the bond offering.
-Some information displayed will change depending on the current state of the auction while others will always be displayed.

-## States

-- Upcoming
-  - Auction has not started
-- Active
-  - Auction is ongoing
-- Ended
-  - Auction has ended

 ## Implementation